Enterprise Mashup Markup Language: EMML history

 Raj Krishnamurthy (chief architect at JackBe Corporation) and Deepak Alur (VP engineering at JackBe Corporation) started working on EMML in 2006.
 Their objective was to enable user-oriented and user-enabled mashups by creating what was then a new type of middleware called an Enterprise Mashup Platform.
 Raj Krishnamurthy became the chief language designer and implementer of EMML and also led the team to create an Eclipse-based EMML IDE called Mashup Studio.
 This work evolved into the EMML reference implementation that was donated to the Open Mashup Alliance.
 Raj Krishnamurthy continues to be one of the key contributors to EMML through the Open Mashup Alliance.

 EMML features

 EMML language provides a rich set of high-level mashup-domain vocabulary to consume and mash a variety of web data-sources in flexible ways.
 EMML provides a uniform syntax to invoke heterogeneous service styles: REST, WSDL, RSS/ATOM, RDBMS, and POJO.
-The EMML language also provides ability to mix diverse data formats: XML, JSON, JDBC, JavaObjects, and primitive types.
+The EMML language also provides the ability to mix diverse data formats: XML, JSON, JDBC, JavaObjects, and primitive types.

 High-level EMML language features include: